Thinking of diversifying? Here’s how to do it4 February 2020 Category : Mainland Company

 One of the best examples of this openness is the transformation of Dubai from an oil-dependent city into a global business hub.
 This didn’t happen by chance.
 It is the result of a brave and carefully managed strategy by the Emirates’ rulers to switch focus from a reliance on oil, a depleting resource, to that of trade, transport and tourism – all linked to Dubai’s unique geography.

 ‘Dubai struck oil in 1969, but today oil accounts for less than 1% of its GDP – the result of remarkable economic foresight,’ says Afshin Molavi, Senior Fellow at the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies in Washington.
-Writing for CNN in June, he rightly argues Dubai’s latest transition – into a tech startup hub – could be the most consequential.
+Writing for CNN, he rightly argues Dubai’s latest transition – into a tech startup hub – could be the most consequential.

 Dubai’s success is largely down to its rulers’ willingness to go in a new direction and invest heavily in geography and infrastructure.
 Similarly, entrepreneurs who are open to trying something different, and who research, evaluate and test their ideas first, will be well placed to take advantage of changing market trends, and succeed long-term.